Useful FFmpeg Filters

-This is covering other things that can be done directly in ffmpeg that might be useful.
+This is covering other things that can be done directly in FFmpeg that might be useful.

 Table of contents